Skip to Main Content

 Included Meals: Breakfast

-You depart the Pelješac Peninsula today by ferry for the short crossing to Korčula Island, the sixth-largest Adriatic Island and a wonderful cycling destination of quiet country roads and astonishingly beautiful vistas.
+You depart the Pelješac Peninsula today by boat for the short crossing to Korčula Island, the sixth-largest Adriatic island and an exceptional cycling destination, known for its quiet country roads and stunning vistas.

-From the port of Korčula Town, travel across the island to Vela Luka, meaning “big harbor.”
-At the western end, you ascend to Korčula’s heights and cycle along the spine of the island, savoring magnificent views and passing through charming villages such as Čara, Pupnat and finally Žrnovo.
-Your route ducks in and out of cypress forests, skirts vineyards that produce the local Grk grape, and passes aromatic low-lying Mediterranean maquis.
-As you ride, the dolomitic mountains of the Pelješac Peninsula appear to the north just across the Pelješac Channel.
-By ride’s end, you coast into Korčula Town, the fabled birthplace of Marco Polo, often called a miniature Dubrovnik for its beautiful medieval buildings and stonework.
+From the port of Korčula Town, travel across the island to Vela Luka (“Big Harbor”).
+As you ascend to the island’s heights and cycle along its scenic spine, you’ll pass through charming villages such as Čara, Pupnat, and Žrnovo.
+Your route weaves in and out of cypress forests, skirts vineyards known for the local Grk grape, and follows trails perfumed by low-lying Mediterranean maquis.
+Along the way, enjoy breathtaking views of the dolomitic mountains of the Pelješac Peninsula across the channel.
+By ride’s end, you coast into Korčula Town, the fabled birthplace of Marco Polo, often called a miniature Dubrovnik for its enchanting medieval architecture.

-The heart of the Old Town, a cluster of Renaissance and Gothic buildings, sticks into the channel like a thumb.
-The ingenious fishbone layout of its streets was designed to welcome the cooling winds of the summer mistral from the west and block the icy winds of the winter bura from the northeast.
-Its red-roofed pastiche and round defensive towers are a delight to behold.
+The heart of Old Town is a cluster of Renaissance and Gothic buildings that juts into the channel like a thumb.
+Its clever fishbone street layout was designed to embrace the cooling summer mistral winds from the west and shield against the icy bura winds from the northeast.
+With its red-roofed skyline and round defensive towers, Korčula Town is a visual delight.

 Settle into your hotel, your base for the next two nights.
-For dinner on your own, you may enjoy the hotel’s offerings or select from the many konobas, or taverns, in town.
+For dinner on your own, enjoy the hotel’s offerings or explore one of the many konobas (taverns) in town.

 Today’s Ride Choices